For a century, our relationship with our lighting has been a basic one.

 What types of smart light bulb are available?

-There are many types of light bulbs available on the market, and each smart lighting system will have its own range, from GLS light bulbs and GU10 spotlights with adjustable colour temperatures, and even RGB output to flexible, colour-changing LED strips that are great for back-lighting and running behind cabinets and shelves.
+There are many types of light bulbs available on the market, and each smart lighting system will have its own range, from GLS light bulbs with adjustable colour temperatures, and even RGB output to flexible, colour-changing LED strips that are great for back-lighting and running behind cabinets and shelves.

 The versatility of smart lighting means that you can control individual light bulbs, group light bulbs or even the lights in a whole building.
 You could set lighting themes, so when you’re watching a movie, for instance, the lights around the room dim except for the back-lighting around your television.